Read

 Hello From Bankruptcy

-A close friend of the Fuckup Nights team had a failed business, that experience, rather than being all doom and gloom, taught him valuable lesson.
+A close friend of the Fuckup Nights had a failed business, but rather than being all doom and gloom, that experience taught him valuable lessons.

 By: